FLOWER OF LIFE

 — Daniel Coffeen, PhD

 The vagina — the ‘Flower of Life’, is a wonder of nature, a sacred symbol of creation, universally shared yet always uniquely expressed through a complex variety of form, pattern and palette.
-Freeing the body of misconception and shame in the ongoing cultural war against the human form is a fundamental step towards freedom.
+Freeing the body of misconception and shame is a fundamental step towards freedom.

 Marisa shares her uncensored ‘Flower of Life’ counter-culturing current community standards.
-Undressing her from thick layers of propaganda, we aim to restore our interpretation of the vagina by revealing her in the light of high-fidelity and elegance.
-Showing herself in full detail without obscurity, she reminds us of the mystery of our origin.
-With this authentic expression she is a declaration of our naked, natural truth.
+Undressing her from thick layers of propaganda, we reveal her in the light of high-fidelity and elegance, reminding us of the mystery of our origin.

 The selfie sensation of Art Miami is also the most banned.